marvelefe/vit-brain-tumor/README.md

 ## Acknowledgements

 This project uses the [ViT-pytorch](https://github.com/lucidrains/vit-pytorch) library for the Vision Transformer implementation.
 Special thanks to the authors and the open-source community.

----

-This README covers all essential aspects of your project, offering clear instructions on setting up, training, and using the model.
-Feel free to modify the content to better match your project details or preferences!